Why Would a Construction Loan Be Denied?

 The good news?
 Most denial reasons are fixable.
 With proper preparation and understanding of what lenders need, borrowers can address these issues before they become roadblocks.

-Credit Issues: The Leading Cause of Denial
+What Is Credit Issues: The Leading Cause of Denial?

 Credit problems account for roughly 28% of construction loan denials.
 Unlike conventional mortgages where some programs accept scores as low as 620, construction loans typically require 680 minimum, with many lenders preferring 700 or higher.